tonyespy/edgex-core-snap/README.md

 ## Installation

-As the snap currently has not been published to the store, it needs to be side-loaded, which requires *--dangerous* to be specified when running *snap install*, this option tells snapd to ignore the fact that binary snap isn't signed.
+An amd64 version of the snap is currently published to the edge channel of the Global snap store.
+It can be installed on an Ubuntu system running snapd (desktop or server) using the following command:

+sudo snap install --edgex edgexfoundry-core

+**Note** - it should be possible to install the snap on other distros that have snapd running.

+**WARNING** - as this snap is still considered experimental, please don't install it on a machine that you can't live without.
+Use a VM or cloud server instance, or a spare desktop/server.

 ## Configuration